 MILSATCOM or COMSATCOM has been one of the most contentious debates in the Gov & Mil Markets over the past five years.
 On the surface, the debate is all about the economics of ownership – in the truest definition of economics – including all the opportunity costs associated with MILSATCOM networks.
 Recent acquisition of 2.

-Op-ed by NSR Senior Analyst, Alan Crisp for Space News In recent years, there has been a boom of announcements for satellite constellations comprising satellites weighing as little as 3 kilograms to address a growing market of machine-to-machine (M2M) and Internet of Things (IoT) via satellite.
-Traditionally, this market has been serviced through combinations of.
+In recent years, there has been a boom of announcements for satellite constellations comprising satellites weighing as little as 3 kilograms to address a growing market of machine-to-machine (M2M) and Internet of Things (IoT) via satellite.
+Traditionally, this market has been serviced through combinations of Ku-band Very Small Aperture Terminals (VSATs), and mobile satellite.

-In July, NSR Analyst Claude Rousseau noted a trend for airlines to increasingly want control of the IFC running on their aircraft.
-They want the ability to brand the online experience, use it to build passenger loyalty and test pricing options, such as a set IFC fee per flight.
+…a trend for airlines to increasingly want control of the IFC running on their aircraft.
+They want the ability to brand the online experience, use it to build passenger loyalty and test pricing options, such as a set IFC fee per flight in “Is the Aero Market Ready for Takeoff?”

 The Government & Military (Gov/Mil) market for satellite communications remains optimistic, with nations across the globe doubling down on defense spending to drive their own civilian and military government capabilities.
 Satcom will continue its rise as a central element here, as more governments move towards network centric asset deployments with data-intensive processes.
 At close to.